nineworldsbooks/nineworldsbooks.github.io/_posts/2013-07-04-the-defiled.md

 * Bandages now have a range of 2 tiles
 * More weapons are now throwable - just double click and fling!
 * Damage to and from other players should be more reasonable

+*P.S.
+A huge thank you to Black Tom a.k.a Nathaniel Vane, who was instrumental in helping to planning and testing these features.
+Our daily brainstorm was a pleasure.*